Maxfosh63/Git-repository/README.md

 4. config.toml.bak is my noctalia configuration

                             /\
-                           /  \     I USE ARCH BTW
+                           /  \     I USE ARCH BTW, REMEMBER THY WORDS FOR THE TIME U SHALL LIVE /\   \
-                          /\   \
                          /      \
                         /   ,,   \